apache/flink-kubernetes-operator/docs/content/docs/try-flink-kubernetes-operator/quick-start.md

 Now the Flink Dashboard is accessible at [localhost:8081](http://localhost:8081/).

-In order to stop your job and delete your FlinkDeployment you can simply:
+In order to stop your job and delete your FlinkDeployment you can:

 ```bash
 kubectl delete flinkdeployment/basic-example